Scenic Rim walking tours with Spicers Retreats

 The water looks cool, crisp and clean.
 Butterflies abound, but other than that the local wildlife plays coy.
 There are one or two challenging moments and a rock face to scale with the help of a rope and a conveniently placed log, but our guide James is on hand to assist as needed.

 Day three is clearly the main game on these Scenic Rim walking tours.
-It involves a 15km hike from Spicers Canopy to Spicers Peak Lodge, via a climb to the top of Spicers Peak – around 1,200m above sea level.
+It involves a 15-kilometre hike from Spicers Canopy to Spicers Peak Lodge, via a climb to the top of Spicers Peak — around 1,200 metres above sea level.

 Spicers Peak Lodge is Australia’s highest non-Alpine lodge.
 Our final night will be spent here.
 It’s an uber-exclusive and fittingly secluded luxury retreat that many well-heeled guests prefer to arrive at by helicopter than by road.